Speculative Trading, Prospect Theory and Transaction Costs: Introduction

 Despite its relatively simple nature, our model is capable of generating a rich variety of trading behaviors such as ``buy and hold'', ``buy low sell high'', ``buy high sell higher'' and ``no trading''.
 The risk-seeking preference of a behavioral agent over the loss domain will typically encourage him to enter the trade but his precise trading behaviors depend crucially on the level of transaction costs relative to his preference parameters.
 Generally speaking, a high proportional (fixed) transaction cost discourages trading at a high (low) nominal price.
 When proportional costs are high and the asset is expensive, the agent prefers waiting until the price level declines and hence he is more inclined to consider a ``buy low sell high’’ strategy.
 But if instead the fixed entry fee is high and the asset is cheap, the agent might prefer delaying the purchase decision until the asset reaches a higher price level, and this leads to a trading pattern of ``buy high sell higher’’.

-Both behavioral preferences and market frictions are studied extensively as separate topics in mathematical finance literature.
+Both behavioral preferences and market frictions are studied extensively as separate topics in the mathematical finance literature.
 To the best of our knowledge, however, their interaction has not been explored to date.
 Under Prospect Theory, the risk attitude of the agent is heavily influenced by the reference point.
 Since the reference point is endogenized in our model which depends on the cost of purchase including the transaction cost paid, the level of transaction cost has a direct impact on the agent's risk preference.
 This subtle interaction between risk preference and transaction cost leads to interesting policy implications on how speculative trading can be curbed effectively.
 For example, a surprisingly result is that imposing a fixed market entry fee might indeed accelerate rather than cool down trading participation.

-Our paper is closely related to the literature of optimal stopping under S-shaped utility function. \cite{kyle-ouyang-xiong06} and \cite{henderson12} consider a one-off optimal liquidation problem in which the agent solves for the optimal time to liquidate an endowed risky asset to maximize the expected Prospect Theory utility.
+Our paper is closely related to the literature of optimal stopping under S-shaped utility function.
+Kyle et al.~\cite{kyle-ouyang-xiong06} and Henderson~\cite{henderson12} consider a one-off optimal liquidation problem in which the agent solves for the optimal time to liquidate an endowed risky asset to maximize the expected Prospect Theory utility.
 They do not consider the purchase decision and the reference point is taken as some exogenously given status quo.
 A main contribution of our paper is that we further endogenize the reference point which depends on the purchase price of the asset, and the optimal purchase price must be determined as a part of the optimization problem.
-The recent work of \cite{henderson-muscat20} extends the model of \cite{henderson12} by considering partial liquidation of multiple indivisible assets.
-Both this paper and \cite{henderson-muscat20} consider a sequential optimal stopping problem as the underlying mathematical framework.
+The recent work of Henderson and Muscat~\cite{henderson-muscat20} extends the model of Henderson~\cite{henderson12} by considering partial liquidation of multiple indivisible assets.
+Both this paper and Henderson and Muscat~\cite{henderson-muscat20} consider a sequential optimal stopping problem as the underlying mathematical framework.
 However, the economic natures of the problems are completely different where we study the sequential decision of purchase and sale while they exclusively focus on sales.